 5 credits

-English 20-1AP is the first half of the total AP English experience.
-More properly called AP Language and Composition, 20-1AP is a university-level writing course meant to teach students both how to write and to analyze text in a deeply nuanced manner.
+the first half of the total AP English experience.
+More properly called AP Language and Composition, 20-1 AP is a university-level writing course meant to teach students both how to write and to analyze text in a deeply nuanced manner.
+A strong focus on short non-fiction and rhetoric is integral to the course.
 Students will examine everything from the individual diction choices an author makes through to the overarching style of an entire text.
 Students can expect to come away from the course with a finely tuned ability to analyze and appreciate writing, as well as a greater command of their own written abilities.
-For those who love to read and to discuss writing, this is definitely the course for you.
+For those who love to read and to discuss writing, and who already possess strong writing skills, this is definitely the course for you!

 5 credits

-In English 30-1AP, the AP Literature and Composition curriculum gives students the opportunity to work with a wide range of literary texts from the Renaissance to the present day.
+English 30-1AP integrates the AP Literature and Composition curriculum to give students the opportunity to work with a wide range of literary texts from the Renaissance to the present day.
 Students sharpen their close reading and critical thinking skills, refine their ability to present specific ideas and analysis in writing, and engage in deep discussions about the texts we study.
 This work expands their understanding of literature and eases the transition to a post-secondary setting.
-The 30-1AP classroom is a place where student engagement and personal interest in the subject matter creates a vibrant, positive classroom culture!
+The 30-1 AP classroom is a place where student engagement and personal interest in the subject matter create a vibrant, positive classroom culture!

 5 credits

-Our AP program is spread over three years and begins in grade 10.
-The students complete an accelerated high school program that consists of Math 10AP in grade 10, Math 20AP in first semester grade 11 and Math 30AP in the second semester of Grade 11.
-At the end of grade 11, students write a province wide Diploma exam worth 30% of their final mark.
+Our AP program is spread over three years and begins the grade10.
+Students complete an accelerated high school program.
 The intent of this program is to develop the prerequisite knowledge to allow students to successfully complete our Math 31/35 AP courses.
 This is predominantly for students who are moving towards fields of study that require calculus as an entry requirement in a post-secondary program.

 5 credits

 AP Calculus AB is designed to be the equivalent of a first semester post-secondary course wherein we explore the basics of differential (limits and derivatives) and integral calculus (area and antiderivatives).
-While students who have successfully completed our Math 31 AP course will have the majority of the knowledge necessary to write the AP Calculus AB College Board exam in May, it is strongly encouraged that they continue their learning with the Math 35 AP course.
+While students who have successfully completed our Math 31 AP course will have the majority of the knowledge necessary to write the AP Calculus AB College Board exam, it is strongly encouraged that they continue their learning with the Math 35 AP course.
 This combination allows for a more complete understanding of the exam topics, and much better preparation for the AP exam itself.

 5 credits